Home | Recipes | Wine recipes | Fruit wine | Blackberry Wine Recipe – How to make Blackberry Wine

 • SWEET = 1.009 – 1.018

-Finishing the Wine
+Finishing the BLACKBERRY Wine

 At the end of fermentation add 1 crushed Campden tablet and half a teaspoon of potassium sorbate per gallon.
 Leave in a warm place for 3 days to kill off the yeast.
-Then the wine should be left to clear in a cool place (15C) before siphoning from the sediment.
+Then, leave the wine to clear in a cool place (15 °C) before siphoning it from the sediment.

 The ingredients can be scaled up to make a 5-gallon (23 litres) batch of wine if preferred.